Ahmedgadein/Modern-House/README.md

 - Duct routing was optimized to minimize friction loss and reduce duct lengths.

-- Revit’s duct sizing tool was used to size ducts using the friction method, setting friction losses to 0.4 Pa.
+- Revit’s duct sizing tool was used to size ducts using the friction method, setting friction losses to *0.4 Pa*.

 ### 5. Primary Supply Air System Design